microsoft/InnerEye-DeepLearning/docs/source/rst/api/Scripts/scripts.rst

 Scripts
 =======

-Please see links below for information on key scripts and their arguments.
+Please see links below for details on the available arguments for each of the primary InnerEye scripts.

 .. toctree::
     :maxdepth: 1